dymmond/esmerald/docs/en/docs/contrib/mail.md

 ## Summary

 * `EmailMessage`: Describes what to send.
-* `Mailer`: Coordinates sending, templating, batching and comes from `esmerald.contrib.mail.dependencies`.
+* `Mailer`: Coordinates sending, templating, batching and comes from `ravyn.contrib.mail.dependencies`.
 * `BaseMailBackend`: Pluggable backends (SMTP, Console, File, InMemory).
 * **Custom backends**: Easy integration with services like Mailgun, Brevo, Mailchimp, etc.

-With these tools, Esmerald's mail system is **powerful**, but async-native, lighter, and more flexible.
+With these tools, Ravyn's mail system is **powerful**, but async-native, lighter, and more flexible.